demisto/content-docs/docs/indicators/domain-extraction.md

 ---

 The Cortex XSOAR Domain indicator type is built using regular expression and a formatting script.
-In this documentation, we will elaborate on the Domain indicator components and what output you should expect when extracting indicators of type Domain.
+In this documentation, we will elaborate on the Domain extraction components and what output you should expect when extracting indicators of type Domain.

 ## Domain Extraction Components